mohnen/pyinvokedepends/.github/README.md

 `pyinvokedepends` is an extension of [pyinvoke](https://www.pyinvoke.org/) to allow more "makefile" like task definitions.

 It introduces an additional decorator `@depends` which can be used in addtion to [pyinvoke](https://www.pyinvoke.org/)'s decorator `@task`.
-Adding this decorator with parameters for `to` and `creates` to a task in a `tasks.py` file will make sure that the task is only executed when any of the files from `to` are newer than at least one file from `created`.
+Adding this decorator to a task will make sure that the task is only executed when any of `to` files is newer than one of the `created` files.

 For a simple example, consider the following `tasks.py`.
-In contrast to tradition `make`, this will always run `gcc hello.c`
+In contrast to traditional `make`, this will always run `gcc hello.c`

 ```
 from invoke import task